q1zhen/homepage/blog/rebuild-efi.md

 date: 2025-03-15
 ---

 For some reason, I'm recently migrating my entire OS to Linux.
 However, at the same time, I still hope to have Windows installed alongside it.
-The problem I realised is that installing Windows after Linux would make the EFI partition cleared (and I don't feel like manually doing these things inside Linux).
-I also found that the one in my computer is already messy with all leftovers by previous dual-system installations.
+The problem I realised is that installing Windows after Linux would wipe the EFI partition (and I don't feel like manually re-configuring these things inside Linux).
+I also found that the partition in my computer is already messy with all leftovers by previous dual-system installations.
 Therefore, here is a tutorial for rebuilding the partition.

 The first step is to get the [Media Creation Tool](https://www.microsoft.com/en-us/software-download/windows11).
 Using the tool and an external USB drive, make a regular Windows installation drive.
 Then, use any possible method to remove the EFI partition.
 This could be done within any Live CD or the Windows installation drive.